 Common Name: Marsh Willow Herb

-Epilobium palustre is a Perennial up to 0.40 metres tall.
+Epilobium palustre is a perennial plant that can grow up to 0.40 metres tall.

 It has edible uses.